rsksmart/devportal-1.0/rif/rlogin/get-started.md

 ## The UX

 The UX is the most important part of this project.
-This is the main point to consider integrating rLogin
+This is the main point to consider when integrating rLogin

 ### Wallet information

-Before logging in to the app the user will be able to validate the account and network they are connecting to.
+Before logging in to the app, the user will be able to validate the account and network they are connecting to.

 <p align="middle">
   <img src="https://i.imgur.com/OZjZZPb.png" alt="wallt info" height="400" />